CodeYourFuture/immersive-go-course/http-auth/README.md

 - Define URL, header, body and content-type
 - Accept parameters in via GET in the query string
 - Accept data via a POST request
-- Setup authentication via a basic HTTP auth
+- Setup authentication via basic HTTP auth
-- Switch to using JWTs
-- Accept multiple forms of authentication
 - Write tests for the above

 ## Project

+### Making an HTTP server

 [Create a new go module](https://go.dev/doc/tutorial/create-module) in this `http-auth` directory: `go mod init http-auth`.